-Five Board members were re-elected and two members were newly appointed at the Annual General Meeting in May 2019.
-The Board of Directors comprises Anders Eriksson (Chair), Petter Stillström, Stig Martín, Britten Wennman, Victoria Bohlin and Susanna Marcus.
+Five Board members were re-elected at the Annual General Meeting in May 2020.
+The Board of Directors comprises Petter Stillström (Chairman), Stig Martín, Britten Wennman, Victoria Bohlin and Susanna Marcus.
 The Board of Directors also has two employee representatives nominated by the personnel, Cecilia Nilsson and Tomas Högström.
 For more information about the Board Members, visit the website: www.softronic.se.

 The company has a nomination committee that consists of four people.
-The nomination committee should serve as a channel through which individual shareholders can communicate their proposals for the composition of the Board and ensure that these proposals are taken into consideration well in advance of the Annual General Meeting.
+The Nomination Committee should serve as a channel through which individual shareholders can communicate their proposals for the composition of the Board and ensure that these proposals are taken into consideration well in advance of the Annual General Meeting.

-The company also has a remuneration committee, consisting of Anders Eriksson and Petter Stillström.
-The responsibility of the remuneration committee is to prepare well thought-out contracts with the Chief Executive Officer and other senior executives.
-The remuneration committee held one meeting at which both members were present.
+The company also has a Remuneration Committee, consisting of Petter Stillström and Victoria Bohlin.
+The Remuneration Committee held one meeting at which both members were present.
 According to the decision at the latest Annual General Meeting, similar to the Board's proposal for the next meeting, the guidelines for remuneration to senior executives are that all remuneration must be competitive and allow qualified senior executives to be recruited and retained.
-The work of the Board of Directors also requires the involvement of the CFO and the COO, and in certain cases, business area managers.
-Eight Board meetings were held in 2019, at which all members elected at the Annual General Meeting, except for Anders Eriksson, were present.
-Anders Eriksson took part in the Board work, but did not attend every Board meeting.
-Petter Stillström was the Acting Chair at these meetings.
+The work of the Board of Directors also requires the involvement of the CEO, CFO and the COO, and in certain cases, Business Area Managers.
+Eight Board meetings were held in 2020 and all members participated in all of the meetings except for Anders Eriksson.
 Over the year, the Board has discussed strategic issues with regard to the organisation and business acquisitions.
 The rules of procedure for the Board, together with instructions for the division of work between the Board and the Chief Executive Officer, are established in advance by the Board for one year at a time, starting and ending with the Annual General Meeting.

 The Board has not created a formal audit committee.
 Instead, the entire Board carried out the audit committee's tasks in that one meeting was held during the year at which all Board members were present.
 It is the Board's opinion that the Board, in its entirety, best possesses the experience and expertise within auditing, financing and internal checking that may be necessary to complete audit committee assignments.
-Information on Board members, the composition of the remuneration committee and the required information on the Chief Executive Officer's qualifications, work experience, significant roles outside of the company, shareholding and independence are available on the Softronic website.
+Information on Board members, the composition of the Remuneration Committee and the required information on the Chief Executive Officer's qualifications, work experience, significant roles outside of the company, shareholding and independence are available on the Softronic website.
 The work of the Board is evaluated once a year using a questionnaire and a discussion.
 Decisions on appointing or expelling a Board member, together with any changes to the Articles of Association are detailed in the Articles of Association available on the company website.

-All members of the Board of Directors elected at the Annual General Meeting are independent in relation to the company and its management, except for Anders Eriksson in his role as former CEO.
-Anders Eriksson, Petter Stillström (through indirect ownership, Traction) and Stig Martín are not independent in relation to major shareholders.
+All members of the Board of Directors elected at the Annual General Meeting are independent in relation to the company and its management.
+Petter Stillström (through indirect ownership, Traction) and Stig Martín are not independent in relation to major shareholders.